Canon 800D vs M100

-The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in February 2017 and August 2017.
+The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS M100 are two digital cameras that were announced, respectively, in February 2017 and August 2017.
 The 800D is a DSLR, while the M100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (45 percent) than the Canon 800D.
 Moreover, the M100 is substantially lighter (43 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the M100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Canon 800D»||5.2 in||3.9 in||3.0 in||18.8 oz||600||n||Feb 2017||749||Canon 800D|